Kansas Court Records

 Topeka, KS 66612-2221

 Walk-in requests are processed from 9 am to 4 pm, Monday through Friday.
 Alternatively, requesters can apply for marriage records by mailing a completed application alongside a check or money order payable to the Kansas Vital Statistics office.
-Some of the information that must be provided on an application includes the following:
+Some of the information that will need to be provided on an application includes the following:

 Note: Certified copies of a marriage record are only released to spouses or immediate family members, such as siblings, parents, children, or grandparents.